Lorite/linux-simple-app-logger/README.md

 - Calculates and records the duration of time spent on each window.
 - Outputs data to a CSV file, organized by date.
 - Configurable output directory via an environment variable.
+- Blacklists specific processes to avoid logging them using a regex pattern.
+- Blacklists specific window titles to avoid logging them using a regex pattern.
 - Gracefully handles script termination (`Ctrl+C`) to log the final activity.

 ## Dependencies